-314.16 Number of Conductors in Outlet, Device, and Junction Boxes, and Conduit Bodies The scope of Article 314 is covered in 314.1 and covers requirements pertaining to the installation and use of all boxes and conduit bodies used as outlet, device, junction or pull boxes, depending on their use, a
+314.28 Pull and Junction Boxes Chapter 3 of the National Electrical Code (NEC) covers wiring methods and materials.
+Article 314 covers the installation and use of all boxes and conduit bodies used as outlet, device, junction or pull boxes, depending on their use.

-314.16 Number of Conductors in Outlet, Device, and Junction Boxes and Conduit Bodies Section 314.1 covers the scope of Article 314.
-This article covers the installation and use of all boxes and conduit bodies used as outlet, device, junction or pull boxes, depending on their use.
+314.28 Pull and Junction Boxes Article 314 of the National Electrical Code covers the installation and function of all boxes and conduit bodies used as outlet, device, junction or pull boxes, depending on their use.